ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

     -- the OVERLAPPABLE instance is therefore more general
 ```

 This version of `AddNat` fails the RICC (sadly.
-Also is rejected by GHC)
+Also is rejected by GHC):

 ```haskell
 instance                                          AddNat  Z     y      y